 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.

-This course starts in September and you can complete it full-time for one year or part-time for two years depending on your other commitments.
+This course is a distance education online learning course.
+It's full-time for one year or part-time for two years depending on your other commitments.

 Almost all of our students have other responsibilities during their studies (whether it's work or caring responsibilities or both) and we have designed our course to ensure that it's possible to thrive while balancing your various commitments.